-The information we receive is often given as a percentage.
+Much of the time, the information we receive will be given as a percentage.
 Percentages are easier for most people to comprehend because we use them in real life.
 But when we perform calculations, we work with decimals or fractions.
 Fractions are preferred in many cases, since they are exact, but decimals are easier for people to work with on a calculator.

-Most calculators do not even have a percent key anymore, so you will need to know how to convert between the different forms.
+Regardless, we do not work with numbers in percent form; in fact, most calculators do not even have a percent key anymore.
+You will need to know how to convert between the different forms.

 Percent means "per hundred" so you can think of the percent symbol as meaning "divided by 100."
 That is how you convert from a percent to a decimal, you simply divide by 100.

 A shortcut way of doing that is to move the decimal point two places to the left.
 To convert from a decimal to a percent involves multiplying by 100 or moving the decimal place two places to the right.